F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Using Microsoft Managed Identities for Application Insights
 ```````````````````````````````````````````````````````````
-Telemetry Streaming v1.11 also adds support for sending data to Azure Application Insights with an Azure Managed Identity.
+F5 BIG-IP Telemetry Streaming v1.11 also adds support for sending data to Azure Application Insights with an Azure Managed Identity.
 For specific information on Managed Identities, see |managedid|.

 **Important:** The managed identity assigned to the VM must have at the minimum, the following permissions  (see the Azure documentation for detailed information):

 - List Microsoft.Insight components for subscription(s), for example the Monitoring Reader role
 - Push metrics to the App Insights resource, for example the Monitoring Metrics Publisher role

-Telemetry Streaming supports Managed Identities using a new **useManagedIdentity** property, set to **true**.
+F5 BIG-IP Telemetry Streaming supports Managed Identities using a new **useManagedIdentity** property, set to **true**.
 You cannot specify an instrumentationKey when this property is set to true.
 You must specify instrumentationKey when this property is omitted or when the value is false.
-If you do not include this property at all, Telemetry Streaming behaves as though the value is false.
+If you do not include this property at all, BIG-IP Telemetry Streaming behaves as though the value is false.
 You can optionally provide an appInsightsResourceName to limit which App Insights resource(s) to send metrics to.
 Without the filter, metrics will be sent to all App Insights resources to which the managed identity has permissions.

 Example Declaration: